Sampling from Gaussian Process Posteriors using Stochastic Gradient Descent: The Implicit Bias of SGD GPs

 which shows that $u^{(i)}$, contrary to its definition, is not actually optimal---contradiction.
 We conclude that $u^\orth = 0$, which means that $u^{(i)} \in H_k^{(i)} \^ R_{k,\v{x}}$, and the claim follows from \Cref{lem:courant-fischer-rkhs}. \end{proof}

 This means that the top eigenvalues can be understood as the largest possible squared sums of canonical basis functions evaluated at the data, subject to RKHS-norm constraints.
 In situations where $k(x,\.)$ is continuous, non-negative, and decays as one moves away from the data, it is intuitively clear that such sums will be maximized by placing weight on canonical basis functions which cover as much of the data as possible.
+This mirrors the RKHS view of kernel principal component analysis.